mrtrkmn/mrtrkmn.github.io/content/posts/automate-ci-cd-with-slack-command.md

 ![](../../images/create-resource-aws.png)

-Under resource, create a POST method from Actions button again.
-It will open a window as given below, here select HTTP as `Integration Type` and in order to call workflow on Github, we need to construct the link.
-The template for the Github link that we will use is **https://api.github.com/repos/{owner}/{repository}/dispatches**, when we insert our values it is: **https://api.github.com/repos/merkez/insthat/dispatches**
+Under the "Resources" section, you will need to create a new POST method by clicking on the "Actions" button.
+This will open a new window, in this window you need to select HTTP as Integration Type.
+To call the workflow on Github, you need to construct the link.
+The template for the Github link that we will use is **https://api.github.com/repos/{owner}/{repository}/dispatches**.
+In this demonstration, the link will be **https://api.github.com/repos/merkez/insthat/dispatches** after inserting the specific values.

 ![](../../images/post-setup.png)